UC employees, students protest in support of contracted valet workers

 About 500 University of California workers and students protested the Ronald Reagan UCLA Medical Center’s treatment of contracted valet service workers outside the medical center Friday.

 Valet service workers, who help park visitor and guest vehicles at the medical center, are contracted through ABM, a facility management company.
-Beginning in August, however, the hospital will lay off many valet workers because it will no longer be contracting out valet services, said hospital spokesperson Tami Dennis.
+Beginning in August, however, the hospital will no longer be contracting out valet services, said hospital spokesperson Tami Dennis.
 Instead, it will offer in-sourced full-time, part-time and student positions.

 Dennis said current valet employees can apply to the new positions.

-Note: This post was updated July 31 at 9:08 p.m.